sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-quicker.md

 [/block]

 2. Replace `<YOUR_API_TOKEN>` with your API key in the preceding code example.
-Find it on your [account page](https://app.sensible.so/account/).
+Find your key on your [account page](https://app.sensible.so/account/).

 4. Run the code sample in a command prompt.
-You should see an API response like the following:
+The API returns a response like the following:

 ```json
 {